FOB (shipping): Historical usage

+Later cases such as Mirabita v Ottoman Imperial Bank allowed that a contract could make the transfer of property subject to payment, so long as the intention behind this reservation was to secure payment and not to prevent transfer of possession.

 Incoterms

-Under the Incoterms 2020 standard published by the International Chamber of Commerce, FOB is only used in sea freight and stands for "Free On Board".
+Under the Incoterms (2020) standard published by the International Chamber of Commerce, FOB is only used in sea freight and stands for "Free On Board".
 The term is always used in conjunction with a port of loading.
+Destination need not be specified and may be left "free".

 Indicating "FOB port means that the seller pays for transportation of the goods to the port of shipment, plus loading costs.
 The buyer pays the cost of marine freight transport, insurance, unloading, and transportation from the arrival port to the final destination.
 The passing of risks occurs when the goods are loaded on board at the port of shipment.
 For example, "FOB Vancouver" indicates that the seller will pay for transportation of the goods to the port of Vancouver, and the cost of loading the goods on to the cargo ship (this includes inland haulage, customs clearance, origin documentation charges, demurrage if any, origin port handling charges, in this case Vancouver).
 The buyer pays for all costs beyond that point, including unloading.
 Responsibility for the goods is with the seller until the goods are loaded on board the ship.
 Once the cargo is on board, the buyer assumes the risk.

 The use of "FOB" originated in the days of sailing ships.
 When the ICC first wrote their guidelines for the use of the term in 1936, the ship's rail was still relevant, as goods were often passed over the rail by hand.
 In 1954, in the case of Pyrene Co.
 Ltd. v.
 Scindia Steam Navigation Co.
 Ltd., Justice Devlin, ruling on a matter relating to liability under an FOB contract, described the situation thus: